jinnovation/resume/data.typ

                 solution in preparation for the EU Digital Services Act;
             ],
             [
-                Defined and drove general-availability roadmap for
+                Defined general-availability roadmap for
-                Kubeflow-based orchestration product; defined SLOs and educated ML Platform org on SRE best practices.
+                Kubeflow-based orchestration product, centered on SLOs and SRE best practices.
             ],
         ),
     ),